Fun Western Activities for a Kids' Party

 How to Make S'mores

-On this page, I've included ideas for three Western-themed party activities: tepee painting, panning for gold, and sack races.
-I also included ideas for decorating, food, and birthday cake.
+This article has ideas for three Western-themed party activities: tepee painting, panning for gold, and sack races.
+There are also ideas for decorating, party food, and birthday cake.
 I hope these suggestions will help you have a fun Western party!
 Our party was held outside, but you could adapt most of these ideas to use for an indoor party.

 Questions & Answers